-Where to find it: Outdoor Gardens (Plants for Dry Places)
+Where to find it: Outdoor Gardens (Plants for a changing climate)

 This fantastic plant from the mountains in Chile has tolerated -10°C in our Outdoor Gardens!
 Related to pineapples, in early summer it sends up a massive flower spike that is over six feet tall, covered with the most amazing blooms: emerald-turquoise with contrasting orange anthers.
 They’re full of nectar, so are heaven for our robins.
 Puyas put their energy into producing just one flower spike before dying but, fortunately, they spread around over the years, developing new plants called ‘pups’.